embeddedTS/buildroot-ts/README.md

 	* Supports TS-4100 and TS-7553-V2
 	* Generates a tar for use on a thumbdrive that runs a blast.sh script on the drive to rewrite and verify the media on the board.
 See the respective product manual for information on this Production Mechanism.
 	* Outputs to buildroot/output/images/tsimx6ul-usb-production-rootfs.tar.bz2
 	* Extract this to a USB drive with one partition, formatted either ext2/3/4 or fat32.
+* make tsa38x_usbprod_defconfig
+	* Supports TS-7840
+	* Generates a tar for use on a thumbdrive that runs a blast.sh script on the drive to rewrite and verify the media on the board.
+See the respective product manual for information on this Production Mechanism.
+	* Outputs to buildroot/output/images/tsa38x-usb-production-rootfs-${DATESTAMP}.tar.xz
+	* Extract this to a USB drive with one partition, formatted either ext2/3/4 or fat32.